 The production of honey at Putivski beehive farm was also impressing, according to the Norwegian bee farmers.
 We all got to experience the Ukrainian hospitality with a huge traditional lunch specially made for us with more than 10 different dishes like meat, fish, salad, and vegetarian options.

-I think we will see a lot of changes in the future in Ukraine, but hopefully will the hospitality and the homemade quality stay the same.
-You are welcome to join us on an Ethical Travel Portal experience, for å small taste of Ukraine.
+I think we will see a lot of changes in the future in Ukraine, but hopefully, the hospitality and the homemade quality will stay the same.
+You are welcome to join us on an Ethical Travel Portal experience, for a small taste of Ukraine.